evolbioinfo/goalign/docs/commands/subset.md

   -o, --output string      Alignment output file (default "stdout") -e, --regexp             If sequence names are given as regexp patterns -r, --revert             If true, will remove given sequences instead of keeping only them
-      --unaligned          Considers input sequences as unaligned and fasta format (phylip, nexus,... options are ignored)
+      --remove-gaps        If true, then remove gap only sites of the sub-alignment (only when --unaligned is not given) --unaligned          Considers input sequences as unaligned and fasta format (phylip, nexus,... options are ignored)

 Global Flags: